-Cash equivalents Deposits \$ 76,397 101,448 \$ 177,845
+Cash equivalents Deposits \$ 4,763,776 8,117,920 \$ 12,881,696

-Custodial Credit Risk Related to Cash Equivalents
+Custodial Credit Risk Related to Bank Deposits

-Custodial credit risk is the risk that in the event of bank failure, the District's deposits may not be returned to the District.
-Protection of District cash equivalents is provided by the Federal Deposit Insurance Corporation.
-At year end, the carrying amount of the District's cash equivalents was \$ 177,845, and the bank balance was \$177,945, all of which was covered by federal depository insurance.
+Custodial credit risk is the risk that in the event of bank failure, the District's bank deposits may not be returned to the District.
+Protection of District bank deposits is provided by the Federal Deposit Insurance Corporation.
+At year end, the carrying amount of the District's cash equivalents and deposits was \$12,881,696 and the bank balance was \$13,349,424.
+Of the bank balance, \$500,000 was covered by federal depository insurance and \$12,849,424 was uninsured and uncollateralized.
+The District believes that due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
+As a result, the District evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.